 transmit WiFi and Electric Imp impCloud access credentials, and on a production device (right) to test the hardware

-The following factory API methods are optional:
+The following factory API methods and properties are optional:

-You will need to construct or purchase your factory BlinkUp hardware before production commences and ideally before you plan to begin testing your factory firmware.
-Electric Imp offers for purchase a pre-made factory BlinkUp fixture, the impFactory™, which is also available as a reference design if you wish to build your own.
+You will need to construct or purchase your BlinkUp Fixture before you begin testing your factory firmware.
+Electric Imp offers for purchase a ready assembled BlinkUp Fixture, the impFactory™, which is also available as a reference design if you wish to build your own.